rafis/ogre2-sample/README.md

 Installation on Windows
 -----------------------

-Change project name in CMakeLists.txt and use `cmake-gui`.
+Copy project, rename folder, rename project name in CMakeLists.txt, then use `cmake-gui`.

-Installation on Linux/OS X
+Installation on Linux/macOS
 --------------------------

-For example you want to create `ogre2-myapp1`, rough steps are following:
+Use command line terminal to prepare template for your experimental project.
+Replace `ogre2-myapp1` with your experimental project name:

     git clone https://github.com/rafis/ogre2-sample.git
     cp -ar ogre2-sample ogre2-myapp1